Court of Protection Solicitors

 - Appointing a deputy or acting as a deputy

-Our offices are located in Birkenhead on the Wirral but we help clients from all over England and Wales.
-We can also arrange to visit you at home if need be.
+Our offices are located in Birkenhead on the Wirral but we help clients from all over the North West of England to handle sensitive matters like those related to the Court of Protection.

 What is the Court of Protection?